carlton355/DclLowLatency/test-scenes/Just a Video Screen/readme.md

 code .        # opens vs code
 ```

 Edit the VideoRealtimeTexture to add your URL and streamId.
+An game.ts we tested is provided in this folder for reference.
 Save changes and exit.

 Now we run the new local kernel and start the scene.